-- Scoop about ¼ cup batter into each muffin tin.
+- Scoop about ¼ cup of batter into each muffin tin.
 Pro-tip: Use an ice cream scoop to scoop out the muffin mixture into the muffin liners.
 It is the perfect amount needed and helps to prevent a mess.

 - Bake until muffins are set and a toothpick inserted into the center comes out dry.

-- Cool the muffins in the muffin tin for 10 minutes and then remove the muffins from the pan and allow to cool fully on a cooling rack.
+- Cool the muffins in the muffin tin for 10 minutes and then remove the muffins from the pan and allow them to cool fully on a cooling rack.

 How to Store Carrot Cake Muffins

-When baking with whole grain products, it is best to refrigerate or freeze whole wheat muffins, or any whole wheat products, after they are cooled to room temperature if not consuming within 2 days.
+When baking with whole grain products, it is best to refrigerate or freeze whole wheat muffins, or any whole wheat products, after they are cooled to room temperature if not consumed within 2 days.

 You can also freeze the muffins for up to 3 months.
 Place muffins on a cookie sheet and freeze for 30-60 minutes until solid--this process helps muffins not stick together when placed in a container in the freezer.
 Then place in a freezer-safe bag and pull one muffin out at a time.
-Defrost in fridge overnight, or warm in the microwave for 1-2 minutes to heat before serving.
+Defrost in the fridge overnight, or warm in the microwave for 1-2 minutes to heat before serving.